ethereum/EIPs/EIPS/eip-nonfungible_data_token.md

 - intellectual property tokens that encode rights holders
 - tokens that store data to transport them across chains

-The existing meta-data standard does not suffice as data can only be set at minting time and not modified later.
+The existing metadata standard does not suffice as data can only be set at minting time and not modified later.

 ## Abstract